-The locomotive is equipped with several deluxe features that are simple and fun to operate.
+The locomotive is equipped with either an electronic horn or the Proto-Sound® Digital Sound and train control system which contains several deluxe features that are simple and fun to operate.
 Each feature is described among the following pages which should be read before the engine is operated.
-For those of you who can't wait to get started, the Quick Start Basic Operating Instructions found on Pages 3 and 4 should be read so that you understand the basics of the operating system.
+For those of you who can't wait to get started, the Quick Start Basic Operating Instructions found on Page 3 should be read so that you understand the basics of the operating system.
+Please note that some features are only found in the Proto-Sound® models and are marked as such.
+Features not marked as Proto-Sound® features are available in all models.